 This is true even if it requires a bit more work to interpret Scripture than if we simply assume it fell from heaven.
 Coming to this point, while perhaps requiring me to redefine some aspects of my faith, did not require me to redefine the faith itself.

-Conservatives at Yale Divinity and the Tension of Progressivism
+Progressivism and Conservatives at Yale Divinity

 At Yale Divinity School, however, some aspects of what I encounter seem to want to redefine the historical faith according to modern cultural mores.
 (Many of the services I have attended here seem more like a Democratic Party rally than a worship service.)
 I spend a great deal of mental energy working through that and the implications it might have for me and my faith.